christiankaye/MedlinePlusSkill/README.md

 Find information on health conditions, wellness issues, and more in an easy-to-read language from MedlinePlus, the up-to-date, trusted health information site.

 ## Credits
-Christian Kaye, Shahin Sha and the helpful Mycroft community
+Christian Kaye, Shahin Sha and gez-mycroft at Mycroft Ai

 ## Examples
 * "Look up (diabetes) on Medline"